tier4/driving_log_replayer_v2/docs/quick_start/installation.en.md

 # Installation

-This document contains step-by-step instruction on how to build [AWF Autoware Core/Universe](https://github.com/autowarefoundation/autoware) with `log_evaluator`.
+This document contains step-by-step instruction on how to build [AWF Autoware Core/Universe](https://github.com/autowarefoundation/autoware) with `driving_log_replayer_v2`.

 ## Requirements